acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 In Alibaba's response, the first statement (3.c) directly responds (3.b), but is subsequently elaborated into a refined offer.
 Note that this elaboration is to be modelled by EXPANSION relations that take (3.c) as their anchor, not directly as feedback responses to (3.b).

+> Note: We only annotate *solicited* offers that are performed in response to a request.
+The dialog act of the utterance corresponds to ISO/DIS 24617-2 "Offer", dialog act of anchor corresponds to ISO/DIS 24617-2 "Request".

 ###### `Address Suggest`

 With the utterance, the speaker commits himself (or declines) to perform an action that was suggested to him (ISO 2010).
 The anchor is the utterance of the addressee that made him believe that was a suggested action.
-The main difference to `Offer` is that the addressee is neutral about his proposal or that the speaker himself is the main beneficiary of the proposal.
+The main difference to `Offer` is that the addressee is neutral about his proposal or that the speaker himself is the main beneficiary of the proposal (ISO 2010, Bunt et al. 2018, 2019).

 - (4.1) Admiral James: Do you want to tour the waterfront area?
 - (4.2) Congressman Norblad: **[Address Suggest]** I would like to.